TomasHubelbauer/lyrics/README.md

 to the exact size of the lyrics line so it fits snugly around it and can be dragged without stealing the pointer outside of the lyric line's hitzone.

+### Fix the second synchronized lyric update always being an empty line

+I think this might be a problem with my logic.

 ## Notes

 - Electron doesn't support ESM